willpiam/Spearmint/README.md

 Thank you to the following people for helping with this script

-### MGpai (Anastasia Labs discord)
+### MGpai

 Mentioned that the way to encode an output reference off-chain before using it to oneshot a validator had changed between plutusV2 and V3.
+Anastasia Labs discord.

+### keyanm

+Read the code and offered suggestions.
+Aiken channel in the TxPipe discord.

 <br/>
 <br/>